woocommerce/woocommerce-rest-api-docs/source/includes/v3/_product-attributes.md

 # Product - Attributes #

-This section lists all API that can be used to create, edit or otherwise manipulate product attributes.
+This section lists all API endpoints that can be used to create, edit or otherwise manipulate product attributes.

 ## Product Attribute Properties ##